My team and I speak to a lot of musicians who want a music publicist.

-Then any other parts of your release plan, like your radio promotion, your social media promotions, etc.
+Then any other parts of your release plan, like playlist promotion, your social media calendar, etc.

-Round 2: If The PR Firm Is Interested
+Round 2: If The Music Publicist Is Interested

 You will next probably set up a call to chat.
 This is the time when you can really see if you like the publicist, her ideas, her ability to listen and this is the time to have a candid conversation about your expectations for the campaign.
 If she “yeses” you to death and doesn’t manage expectations this is not a great sign.